mrdlm/MangoDB/README.md

 ## Operations

-The key-value store supports the following operations.
+The key-value legacy supports the following operations.
 Commands are case-insensitive.

 * **PUT**: Stores a key-value pair.
     * **Usage:** `PUT <key> <value>`